 Nobody cares more about justice than those who have suffered injustice.
 Leadership doesn't just mean political office.
 A network of principled professionals (lawyers, doctors, teachers) who remember their suffering and were educated with love and fairness will lead with integrity and will defeat the corruption that exploited them and their neighbors.

-We assist other children's homes with registration of homes and obtaining documents (examples include committal documents giving a home legal guardianship over the children they have), birth certificates, adoption papers, and fostering documents.
+Registration of homes and obtaining documents (examples include committal documents giving a home legal guardianship over the children they have, birth certificates, adoption papers, and fostering documents).

-We love to invite you to partner with us financially.
-But we don’t love asking you for funds for the same thing in five years as today.
-And so we invest in larger upfront costs to produce larger long-term savings and revenues: We invest comparably more in building a school that will generate a profit, and we buy construction machinery that save more money with each year we put them to work.
+We love inviting you to partner with us financially.
+But we don't love asking you for funds for the same thing in five years as today.
+So we are capital intensive in the short term in order to be 100% sustainable in the long term.
+Our projects make savings and generate revenue.

-Buying our own machinery for construction projects makes your dollar go 39.5% further (averaged).
-Building a school to attract fee-paying families will be profitable in 10 years.
+Hiring local staff and buying our own machinery for construction projects (instead of hiring a contractor) made your dollar go 41% further (averaged) this year and provided our local community with ownership and commitment.
 THIS IS HOW YOU HELP US TO RAISE A GENERATION OF INFLUENCERS.

-We save a total of $1126 per month by harvesting milk, chickens, fruit and veg, fish from our own farm.
+We save a total of $1,107 per month by harvesting milk, chickens, fruit, vegetables, and fish from our own farm.

 When at capacity our school will generate $200,000 profit annually.
 It will have entirely paid for itself in 10 years.